cintia-shinoda/cintia-shinoda/README.md

 🎓 BTech in Systems Analysis and Development | MBA in Artificial Intelligence and Machine Learning

-👩🏻‍💻 Have knowledge and experience in Python, SQL, R, and Excel
+👩🏻‍💻 Knowledge and experience in Python, SQL, R, and Excel

 💻 Data Science and Artificial Intelligence